awsdocs/amazon-aurora-user-guide/doc_source/mysql-replication-gtid.md

 In the AWS Management Console, the `gtid_mode` parameter appears as `gtid-mode`\.

 For GTID\-based replication, use these settings for the DB cluster parameter group for your Aurora MySQL DB cluster:
-+ `ON` and `ON_PERMISSIVE` apply only to outgoing replication from an RDS DB instance or Aurora MySQL cluster\.
-Both of these values cause your RDS DB instance or Aurora DB cluster to use GTIDs for transactions that are replicated to an external database\. `ON` requires that the external database also use GTID\-based replication\. `ON_PERMISSIVE` makes GTID\-based replication optional on the external database\.
++ `ON` and `ON_PERMISSIVE` apply only to outgoing replication from an Aurora MySQL cluster\.
+Both of these values cause your Aurora DB cluster to use GTIDs for transactions that are replicated to an external database\. `ON` requires that the external database also use GTID\-based replication\. `ON_PERMISSIVE` makes GTID\-based replication optional on the external database\.
-+ `OFF_PERMISSIVE`, if set, means that your RDS DB instances or Aurora DB cluster can accept incoming replication from an external database\.
++ `OFF_PERMISSIVE`, if set, means that your Aurora DB cluster can accept incoming replication from an external database\.
 It can do this whether the external database uses GTID\-based replication or not\.
-+  `OFF`, if set, means that your RDS DB instances or Aurora DB cluster only accept incoming replication from external databases that don't use GTID\-based replication\.
++  `OFF`, if set, means that your Aurora DB cluster only accepts incoming replication from external databases that don't use GTID\-based replication\.

 **Tip**
 Incoming replication is the most common binlog replication scenario for Aurora MySQL clusters\.
 For incoming replication, we recommend that you set the GTID mode to `OFF_PERMISSIVE`\.
 That setting allows incoming replication from external databases regardless of the GTID settings at the replication source\.